Armenian genocide survivors: Distribution

-According to the US State Department, in 1922 there were 817,873 Armenian refugees who had originated from Turkey.
+According to the U.S. Department of State, in 1922 there were 817,873 Armenian refugees who had originated from Turkey.
 This figure was based upon information provided by the British Embassy in Constantinople and 1921 data from the Near East Relief Society.
-The total given did not include able-bodied Armenians detained by Kemalist Turkey, nor Armenian women and children - approximately 95,000, according to the League of Nations – who have been forced to convert to Islam.
+The total given did not include able-bodied Armenians detained by Kemalist Turkey, nor Armenian women and children – approximately 95,000, according to the League of Nations – who have been forced to convert to Islam.

 According to the same source, there were 281,000 Armenians still living in Turkey in 1921: 150,000 in Istanbul and 131,000 in Asia Minor.